 Alberobello is a small town home to distinctive cone-shaped houses called the “Trulli.”
 These houses are made of mortarless limestone boulders and have domed roofs.

-Staying in a Trulli overnight is one of the unique experiences in Puglia.
-It gives an authentic and ancient atmosphere; it will feel as if you’ve travelled in time to the prehistoric era.
+Staying in a trulli overnight is one of the unique experiences in Puglia.
+It gives off an authentic and ancient atmosphere, and you will feel like you’ve travelled back to the prehistoric era.

 There are plenty of private Trullis in the historic centre of the town.
 Trulli can also be found in places other than Alberobello, such as Ostuni, Martina Franca, Fasano, and Locorotondo.